mannders00/resume/resume.md

 ## Experience

-## Experience

 ### [Cloud Software Group, Senior Software Engineer](https://www.cloud.com/) <span>May 2020 -- Present</span>

+- Guided enterprise customers through messaging deployments, ranging from executables on bare metal to containers in a k8s cluster, ensuring correct configuration and security.
 - Lead maintainer of MSGMX, a Python CLI tool designed to streamline the management of messaging platforms like Kafka, Pulsar, and EMS, providing increased operational efficiency for clients.
-- Refactored complex installation methods into portable Python executables, vastly improving customer onboarding and reducing setup time by 80%.
+- Migrated TIBCO FTL UI from AngularJS to Angular with a custom Go backend API, enhancing application security and maintainability.
 - Created GitHub Actions CI/CD pipelines for automated cloud builds and tests, saving days of manual human effort per release.
-- Migrated the TIBCO FTL UI from AngularJS to Angular with a custom Go backend API, enhancing application security and maintainability.

 ### [DeploySolo](https://deploysolo.com) <span>Jan 2024 -- Present</span>